 Your chosen veterinary practice

-General health of your pet
+The general health of your pet

-Behaviour of your pet
+The behaviour of your pet

 Does pet insurance cover spaying and neutering?